-Program DescriptionThe Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) is a comprehensive health care benefits program in which the Department of Veterans Affairs (VA) shares the cost of covered health care services and supplies with eligible beneficiaries.
+Program DescriptionThe Civilian Health and Medical Program of the Department of Veteran's Affairs (VA) (CHAMPVA) is a comprehensive health care benefits program in which the VA shares the cost of covered health care services and supplies with eligible beneficiaries.
 The program is administered by the Chief Business Office Purchased Care located in Denver, Colorado.

-Due to the similarity between CHAMPVA and the Department of Defense (DoD) TRICARE program (sometimes referred to by its old name, CHAMPUS) the two are often mistaken for each other.
-CHAMPVA is a Department of Veterans Affairs program, whereas TRICARE is a Department of Defense regionally-managed health care program for active duty and retired members of the uniformed services, their families, and survivors.
+Due to the similarity between CHAMPVA and the TRICARE program (sometimes referred to by its old name, CHAMPUS) the two are often mistaken for each other.
+CHAMPVA is a VA program, whereas TRICARE is a DoD regionally-managed health care program for active duty and retired members of the uniformed services, their families, and survivors.

 In some cases a person may appear eligible for either program.
-However, anyone eligible for TRICARE cannot choose between the two plans and will not be eligible for CHAMPVA.
+However, anyone eligible for TRICARE is eligible for CHAMPVA.

 General Program RequirementsTo be eligible for CHAMPVA, you cannot be eligible for TRICARE/CHAMPUS, and you must be in one of these categories: